 Outline the essay

 After brainstorming, I move my students to the outlining phase of the writing process.
 This step is essential because it helps students organize their papers and stay on topic.
 Ever since I started dedicating an entire class period to in-class essay outlining, I’ve noticed a significant improvement in my students’ essays.
 You can read more about how I teach essay outlining in this blog post.
+When we focus on outlining the essay, I make sure that we focus on all of the essential components of an essay: thesis statement, topic sentences, and evidence.

 Write the thesis statement